sky-lounge/docs/content/using-blueprints/_index.md

 Jobs and steps are configured by providing a URI to a file in GitHub.
 We refer to these files as job or step definitions.
 The job or step definition can reside in your repository (for implementations you provide), your organization's `skylounge-definitions` repository (for reusable jobs/steps), or the SkyLounge provided `skylounge-definitions` repository.

-Jobs and steps that reside in an application repository, they must reside in a `skylounge` directory in order for SkyLounge to efficiently identify changes.
-For example, you may have the following:
+Jobs and steps that reside in an application repository reside in a `skylounge` directory in the root of the repository in order for SkyLounge to identify changes to the files.
+For example, you could have the following:

 ```
 - skylounge/